hull/hull-connectors/packages/connectors/hull-outreach/assets/readme.md

 No other objects besides the ones listed above are supported.
 If you need to synchronize additional objects please reach out to our customer success team to explore the options on a case-by-case basis.

-## Outgoing User Identity Resolution
-The Outreach connector uses email to resolve Hull Users to Outreach Prospects by default.
-On outgoing traffic (Hull -> Outreach) we first check to see if we have received the user from Outreach before.
-If so, we'll have the Outreach id for the user and we'll be able to update the user in Outreach.
-If we have the Outreach id, we will first check to see if the id for the user is still valid (the user could have been deleted) by looking up the user by id.
-If the user still exists we update the existing user by id.

-If the user was not found by id, or the Outreach id does not exist, we look up the user by email address.
-If a prospect with the same email exists in Outreach, we update that prospect.
-However if the user does not exist based on an email lookup, we proceed to insert the user.

-Once we've synchronized the user to Outreach, we read back the current state of the user in Outreach to hull.
-As usual, only the attributes which are specified in the incoming user attributes are synchronized.

-## Outgoing Account Identity Resolution
-The Outreach connector uses domain to resolve Hull Accounts to Outreach Accounts by default.
-On outgoing traffic (Hull -> Outreach) we first check to see if we have received the account from Outreach before.
-If so, we'll have the Outreach id for the account and we'll be able to update the account in Outreach.
-If we have the Outreach id, we will first check to see if the id for the account is still valid (the account could have been deleted) by looking up the account by id.
-If the account still exists we update the existing account by id.

-If the account was not found by id, or the Outreach id does not exist, we look up the account by domain.
-If an account with the same domain exists in Outreach, we update that account.
-However if the account does not exist based on an domain lookup, we proceed to insert the account.

-Once we've synchronized the account to Outreach, we read back the current state of the account in Outreach to hull.
-As usual, only the attributes which are specified in the incoming account attributes are synchronized.

 ## Components

 ### Synchronization of outgoing data (Hull to Outreach)